BETA

 Recital 25

 (25) Criteria infor the existence of subordicnating that a digital labour platform controls the performance of work should be included in the Directive in order to make the legal presumption operational and facilitate the enforcement of workers’ rights.
 Those criteria should be inspired by Union and national case law and take into account national concepts of the employment relationship.
-The criteria should include concrete elements showing that the digital labour platform, for instance, determines in practice and not merely recommends the working conditions or the remuneration or both, gives instructions on how the work is to be performed or prevents the person performing platform work from developing business contacts with potential clients.
+The criteria should include concreteon, which is a defining aspect of the employment relationship and distinguishes the employment contract from other contracts, should be included in the Directive.
+Those elements are inspired by Union and national case law as well as by the ILO’s Employment Relationship Recommendation, 2006 (No 198) and take into account national concepts of the employment relationship.
+These concrete elements indicate that the digital work platform supervises or exercises control over the performance of the work, further elements showing that the digital labourwork platform, for instance, determines in practice and not merely recommends the working conditions or the remuneration, or both, or provides the worker with periodic remuneration; gives instructions on how the work is to be performed or prevents the person performing platform work from developing business contacts with potential clients.
 In order for it to be effective in practice, two criteria should be always fulfilled to trigger the application of the presumption,.
-At the same time, the criteria should not cover situations where the persons performing platform work are genuine self-employed.
+At the same time, the criteria should not cover situations where; supervises the performance of work or verifies the quality of the work, including by electronic means, that leads to the final result; tracks or monitors the persons performing platform work are genuine self-employed.
 Genuine self- employed persons are themselves responsible vis-à-vis their customers for how they perform their work and the quality of their outputs.
 The freedom to choose working hours or periods of absence, to refuse tasks, to use subcontractors or substitutes or to work for any third party is characteristic of genuine self-employment.
 Therefore, de facto restricting such discretions by a number of conditions or through a system of sanctions, should also be considered as an element of controlling the performance of work.
 Closely supervising the performance of work or thoroughly verifying the quality of the results of that work, including through electronic means, which does not merely consist in using reviews or ratings by the recipients of the service, should also be considered as an element of controlling the performance of work.
 At the same time, digital labour platforms should be able to design their technical interfaces in a way to ensure good consumer experience.
-Measures or rules which are required by law or which are necessary to safeguard the health and safety of the recipients of the service should not be understood as controllingon, which is a defining aspect of the employment relationship and distinguishes the employment contract from other contracts, should be included in the Directive.
-Those elements are inspired by Union and national case law as well as by the ILO’s Employment Relationship Recommendation, 2006 (No 198) and take into account national concepts of the employment relationship.
-These concrete elements indicate that the digital work platform supervises or exercises control over the performance of the work, further elements show that the digital work platform determines in practice the working conditions or the remuneration, or both, or provides the worker with periodic remuneration; gives instructions on how the work is to be performed or prevents the person performing platform work from developing business contacts with potential clients; supervises the performance of work or verifies the quality of the work, including by electronic means, that leads to the final result; tracks or monitors the person performing platform work; enforces the performance through penalties, including restricting access to work, or uses customer rating systems as a tool of control and basis for penalties; relies on measures of performance and (mis)conduct as a basis for determining remuneration levels, working conditions and penalties; determines access to jobs through internal rankings; restricts the person’s freedom, including through penalties, to organise work, in particular the discretion to choose working hours or periods of absence, to accept or to refuse tasks or to use subcontractors or substitute; controls and organises the business activity linked to the platform work performed by individuals or detains the responsibility for related investment and management; provides the worker performing platform work with tools, digital means, materials or machinery that are necessary for the performance of the work; provides the worker with any kind of support for social protection, accident insurance, pension scheme or other forms of insurance, training measures or similar benefits.
+Measures or rules which are required by law or which are necessary to safeguard the health and safety of the recipients of the service should not be understood as controlling; enforces the performance through penalties, including restricting access to work, or uses customer rating systems as a tool of control and basis for penalties; relies on measures of performance and (mis)conduct as a basis for determining remuneration levels, working conditions and penalties; determines access to jobs through internal rankings; restricts the person’s freedom, including through penalties, to organise work, in particular the discretion to choose working hours or periods of absence, to accept or to refuse tasks or to use subcontractors or substitute; controls and organises the business activity linked to the platform work performed by individuals or detains the responsibility for related investment and management; provides the worker performing platform work with tools, digital means, materials or machinery that are necessary for the performance of the work; provides the worker with any kind of support for social protection, accident insurance, pension scheme or other forms of insurance, training measures or similar benefits.
 That list is not exhaustive and any other relevant concrete element can indicate that digital labour platform supervises or exert some control over the performance of work.

 Amendment 351 #